Code-Institute-Submissions/Milestone2-Project-3/README.md

 Traversy Media for YouTube videos related to Google Maps API's

-Codecademy for additional tutorials relating to JaveScript
+Codecademy for additional tutorials relating to JavaScript

 Oluwafemi Medale (CI Mentor) For help, support, advice and positive feedback from the initail inception of the site through to completion